giellalt/lang-sms/docs/root-morphology.md

  * %{A1%}          used with vuejted
  * %{E1%}          used with kåʹmrded
  * %{Â1%}          used with mainsted
- * %{%ʹ%}       archiform for MODIFIER LETTER ACUTE ACCENT used in stems where the lemma does not contain a MODIFIER LETTER ACUTE ACCENT and yet the paradigm requires one.
+ * `{ʹ}`       archiform for MODIFIER LETTER ACUTE ACCENT used in stems where the lemma does not contain a MODIFIER LETTER ACUTE ACCENT and yet the paradigm requires one.
  * %{EÂ%} 	     archiform for ie:eä variation, e.g. pieʹǩǩ+N+Sg+Ill:peâkka

 Hyphen at compound word boundary
- * %{%-Ø%}  Zero versus hyphen in compounding
+ * `{-Ø}`  Zero versus hyphen in compounding
  * %^Hyphen     at compound word boundary with %-
  * %^NoHyphen     at compound word boundary